Header Banner

-How To: Perform pendulum gravity experiments
+How to Perform pendulum gravity experiments

-Perform pendulum gravity experiments
+"How to Perform pendulum gravity experiments" cover image

 The video starts with the presenter explaining that he will be talking about harmonic oscillators, not the harmony of anything in sound, but something that moves back and forth in roughly the same speed back and forth.